Augmentative and Alternative Communication (AAC)

 Do you or your loved one have difficulty talking?
 There are options that might help.
 There are two main types of AAC—unaided systems and aided systems.
 You may use one or both types.
 Most people who use AAC use a combination of AAC types to communicate.

 You do not need anything but your own body to use unaided systems.
-These include gestures, body language, facial expressions, and sign language.
+These include gestures, body language, facial expressions, and some sign vocabulary.

 An aided system uses some sort of tool or device.
 There are two types of aided systems—basic and high-tech.
 A pen and paper is a basic aided system.
 Pointing to letters, words, or pictures on a board is a basic aided system.
 Touching letters or pictures on a computer screen that speaks for you is a high-tech aided system.
 Some of these speech-generating devices, or SGDs, can speak in different languages.